CoLRev-Environment/colrev/README.md

 Compared to other environments, the following features stand out:

 - an **extensible and open platform** based on shared data and process standards
-- builds on the transparent collaboration model of **git** for the entire literature review process
+- builds on **git** and its transparent collaboration model for the entire literature review process
 - offers a **self-explanatory, fault-tolerant, and configurable** user workflow
 - implements a **granular data provenance** model and a **robust identification** scheme
 - uses **state-of-the-art algorithms** that provide end-to-end process support
 - enables **typological and methodological pluralism** throughout the process
-- built-in model for **content curation** and reuse
+- operates a **built-in model for content curation** and reuse

 ## Getting started